The Hangman's Beautiful Daughter: Legacy and influence

 The Hangman's Beautiful Daughter has been widely acclaimed by many critics.
 It was voted number 406 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 It appears at number 88 in Joe S. Harrington's Top 100 Albums and was listed by Keenan in The Best Albums Ever...Honest.
 In its entry in Robert Dimery's book 1001 Albums You Must Hear Before You Die, Max Reinhardt describes the album as "a potent seed of the current 'world music' movement", adding: "[The Hangman's Beautiful Daughter] revealed a sustained grandeur of vision, lyrics, and musicality that the group were never to approach again … Each track is closer to a suite than a song, as Celtic folk, rock 'n' roll, gospel, plainsong harmonies, near qwaali moments, and North African and Indian sonics all drift effortlessly before the ears."

-In the February 2016 edition of UNCUT magazine it was placed 98th in the top 100 Albums of All Time.
+In the February 2016 edition of Uncut magazine it was placed 98th in the top 100 Albums of All Time.

 The artwork has been referenced on the cover to David Keenan's book England's Hidden Reverse, Current 93's album cover to their LP Earth Covers Earth, Devendra Banhart's Cripple Crow LP, and Feathers' eponymous debut.

 Robert Plant credited The Hangman's Beautiful Daughter with influencing the direction of Led Zeppelin's first album.

-"A Very Cellular Song" was adopted as a closing prayer by Harbhajan Singh Khalsa’s kundalini yoga students during the 1960s.
 The amoeba section of "A Very Cellular Song" was covered by actor Nigel Planer, in character as "Neil the Hippy" from the UK television show The Young Ones, on his 1984 LP Neil's Heavy Concept Album.